MeowAleah/Redshift-2023-Pre-Season-Java-Test/README.md

 # Redshift-2023-Pre-Season-Java-Test
-Test Repo for the 2023 Pre-Season for Reshift
+Test Repo for the 2023 Pre-Season for Redshift